WhatsApp/erlfmt/doc/ErlangFormatterComparison.md

 ## Opt In/Out

+`rebar3-format` allows you to opt out per file by adding `-format ignore.` to the top of your file.

-`erlfmt` is the only Erlang formatter, as far as we know, that allows you to opt-in per file and opt-out per top-level expression.
+`erlfmt` allows you to opt-in per file and opt-out per top-level expression.
 Adding a comment to the top of the file `%% @format` and running `erlfmt` with the `--require-pragma` option, will result in only files that have this comment will be formatted.

 Adding a comment `%% erlfmt-ignore` above a top level expression, will skip over this single expression and continue to format the rest of the file.